computational-metabolomics/dmadb-docs/docs/source/dataandresults.rst

 Browse analysis datasets
 **********************************************************
-The DMA Galaxy workflow outputs as a result an SQLite file for each DMA assay that has been analysed (incoporating the annotation and peak information from LC-MS, LC-MS/MS, DIMS and DIMSn data).
+The DMA Galaxy workflow outputs as a result an SQLite file for each DMA assay that has been analysed (incorporating the annotation and peak information from LC-MS, LC-MS/MS, DIMS and DIMSn data).

 Each of these SQLite data files can be individually inspected through the DMAdb interface from `dmadb.bham.ac.uk/dataset_summary/ <https://dmadb.bham.ac.uk/dataset_summary/>`_.